Merck/ReactiveDynamics.jl/docs/src/index.md

 | `specInitUncertainty` | uncertainty about variable's initial state (modelled as Gaussian standard deviation) |
 | `specInitVal` | initial value of a variable |

+Moreover, it is possible to specify the semantics of the "rate" term.
+By default, at each time step `n ~ Poisson(rate * dt)` instances of a given transition will be spawned.
+If you want to specify the rate in terms of a cycle time, you may want to use `@ct(cycle_time)`, e.g., `@ct(ex), A --> B, ...`.
+This is a shorthand for `1/ex, A --> B, ...`.

+For deterministic "rates", use `@per_step(ex)`.
+Here, `ex` evaluates to a deterministic number (ceiled to the nearest integer) of a transition's instances to spawn per a single integrator's step.
+However, note that in this case, the number doesn't scale with the step length!
+Moreover

 ```@docs
 @add_species
 @aka